PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/50.PNG)

-## Use a named input for a tabular dataset
+### Use a named input for a tabular dataset
 Alternatively, you can pass a tabular dataset as a *named input*.
 In this approach, you use the **as_named_input** method of the dataset to specify a name for the dataset.
 Then in the script, you can retrieve the dataset by name from the run context's **input_datasets** collection without needing to retrieve it from the workspace.
-Note that if you use this approach, you still need to include a script argument for the dataset, even though you don’t actually use it to retrieve the dataset.
+Note that, if you use this approach, you still need to include a script argument for the dataset, even though you don’t actually use it to retrieve the dataset.

 *ScriptRunConfig:*